 Under these conditions, the physician attempts to reassert his status by either criticizing the nursing staff, or by demonstrating his superior medical knowledge over them.
 Thus one physician, who had been subjected to considerable pressure from the head nurse, attempted to demonstrate his superior status by criticizing nurses who had made minor errors in completing the patient's record.
 In two charts which he examined, he found errors, one of which involved a missing word in the patient's statement of his complaint, and the other involving the incorrect use of a word.
-On the first occasion, he read the chart, laughed out loud, and then asked the head nurse if she would mind calling the nurse who had taken the record to the desk. ... hen the nurse arrived, he handed the chart and said, "The patient states that he has a bad what on his leg?".
+On the first occasion, he read the chart, laughed out loud, and then asked the head nurse if she would mind calling the nurse who had taken the record to the desk.
+When the nurse arrived, he handed the chart and said, "The patient states that he has a bad what on his log?".
 The nurse looked rather sheepish and replied that it should be a laceration.
-At this the physician said.
-"Well why didn't you say so then?", and walked off.
-On the second instance, he asked the head nurse to call for the nurse in question and when she came to the desk he asked her what a "long finger" was.
-She held up her hand and indicated her middle finger, at which the physician burst out laughing.
-The nurse then said that they had been told to call it that in nursing school and that anyway, "it is the longest finger".
+At this the physician said, "Well why didn't you say so then?", and walked off.
+On the second instance, he asked the head nurse to call for the nurse in cuestion and when she came to the desk he asked her what a "long finger" was.
+She hold up her hand and indicated her middle finger, at which the physician burst out laughing.
+The nurse them said that they had been told to call it that in nursing school and that anyway, "it is the longest finger".
 The physician started to laugh again and then told her to "come off it".
 She then turned away, and went back down the corridor without saying another word.
-In both mocked her for making a simple error which did not affect his ability to understand the meaning of what was written on the chart.
+In both these cases the physician deliberately called a nurse to the desk and mocked her for making a simple error which did not affect his ability to understand the meaning of what was written on the chart.